rodekruis/flood_extent_mapping/README.md

 * KMZ
 * SHP

 Maximum area of 850 km^2 is recommended for quick processing.
 Can be increased up to 1600 km^2, but will be slower.
-*Potential solution:* If a larger area is needed, the maximum memory the SNAP software is allowed to use should be increase.
-See "Increasing SNAP memory".
+*Potential solution:* If a larger area is needed, it might ehlp to increase the maximum memory the SNAP software is allowed to use.
+See [Increasing SNAP memory](#increasing-snap-memory).

 **Output**: Flooded area, in: